-I recently read a book from 1974 written by Eugen Avramoff about the physiological problems that occur during stereotype or repeated physical effort to both trained and untrained individuals.
-I want to synthesize some of his ideas in this article.
-It’s a very good book, and I relate to it entirely.
+I recently read a book from 1974 that really resonated with me.
+It was written by Eugen Avramoff and focused on the physiological problems that occur during stereotype or cyclic physical effort to both trained and untrained individuals.
+I found it to be a really insightful read and wanted to share some of the ideas I synthesized from it in this article.

-To begin with, you need to do cyclic or repetitive training to benefit from what physical effort offers.
-Once you train consistently, there are some “problems” that stereotype training causes, and by understanding them better, you can increase training performance or even compete better if you are a pro athlete.
+The book makes it clear that in order to benefit from physical effort, you need to do cyclic or repetitive training.
+However, there are some “problems” that arise from stereotype training.
+By understanding these problems better, you can increase your training performance or even compete better if you’re a pro athlete.

 Don’t jump steps in your progression

 When it comes to training, it’s important to remember that your capacity to adapt is key.
 Mental stress can also play a role in how much training you can handle.
 If you push yourself too hard, you risk overloading your nervous system and soft tissue, which can lead to overuse and chronic fatigue.
 That’s why it’s important not to skip important adaptation phases.
 For example, if you’re struggling with bodyweight pull-ups, don’t rush to weighted pull-ups to increase your strength.
 Stick with bodyweight exercises for a few weeks or months before moving on.
 The same goes for lifting heavy weights at the gym.
 Train gradually and work your way up.
 And if you’re new to running, don’t start with sprints or long distances.
 Build stamina and perfect your technique before pushing yourself too hard.
 Remember, the correct order is always from easy to hard and from simple to complex.